-(Note: Please note that salaries can differ significantly based industry, experience, and company policies.
-The above figures are based on estimates taken from glassdoor.com).
+(Note: Salaries can differ significantly based on industry, experience, and company policies.
+The above figures are estimates from glassdoor.com).

-It’s important to note that these are the median base salaries which means a small variable component should be added over and above this number.
-The variable component depends on the performance of the individual employee, his business vertical and the company as a whole.
+As the minimum basic pay level, it’s important to remember that a variable component should be between these figures.
+The variable part depends on the individual employee’s performance, his business vertical, and the company as a whole.

 Salaries also differ significantly based on the type and size of the employer.
-A large financial institution or a big consulting firm would likely pay more than smaller companies.
-Banks are especially vulnerable to cyber threats, so they tend to offer highly competitive remuneration to soak up the best talent in the market.
-The same is also true for large consulting companies especially those specializing in cybersecurity.
-These firms sell their services to clients and the amount they charge is based on the credentials of the consultant.
+A large financial institution or a big consulting firm would pay more than smaller companies.
+Banks are especially vulnerable to cyber threats, so they offer highly competitive remuneration to soak up the best talent in the market.
+The same is true for large consulting companies, especially those specialising in cybersecurity.
+These firms sell their services to clients; the amount they charge is based on the consultant’s credentials.
 Therefore, professionals with the right skillset are highly sought after and well paid.

 Audit companies are also a decent option for slightly more experienced professionals.
 Such companies provide cyber security audit and forensic services and can command a premium in times of crisis.
-Next would be companies in sensitive or strategic sectors like defence, aerospace, energy, etc. You can take a look at all the cybersecurity roles currently available across industries at this link.
+Next would be companies in sensitive or strategic sectors like defence, aerospace, and energy.
+You can look at all the cybersecurity roles available across industries at this link.

 Information security is one of the fastest-growing verticals across the world.
-As companies increase their dependence on digital channels both for sales and other business functions, their vulnerabilities also increase in proportion.
-There have been many high-profile data breaches and they only seem to be increasing in frequency.
-The real threat from such incidents is in the reputational damage that they cause which can significantly lower customer trust in an organisation.
+As companies increase their dependence on digital channels for sales and other business functions, their vulnerabilities also increase proportionally.
+There have been many high-profile data breaches, and they only seem to increase in frequency.
+The real threat from such incidents is the reputational damage that they cause, which can significantly lower customer trust in an organisation.

-These factors are the reason behind significant growth in the cyber security profession.
-In addition to increasing spending, companies are hiring more experienced cyber security analysts and engineers, solution architects, consultants, auditors, and independent consultants.
-There is an undeniable trend in the push towards cybersecurity across the board and future prospects for professionals in this vertical are good.
+These factors are the reason behind significant growth in the cybersecurity profession.
+In addition to increasing spending, companies hire more experienced cybersecurity analysts and engineers, solution architects, consultants, auditors, and independent consultants.
+There is an undeniable trend in the push towards cybersecurity across the board, and prospects for professionals in this vertical are good.

-Another important trend to note is that cyber professionals seem to generally be a bit younger than professionals in other fields as per the Willis Towers Watson survey.
-They are being hired at a younger age AND being paid more.
-This presents an ideal opportunity for young professionals trying to break into the field and get a running start on their careers.
+Another significant trend is that cyber professionals are generally younger than professionals in other fields, per the Willis Towers Watson survey.
+They are being hired at a younger age AND paid more, presenting an ideal opportunity for young professionals trying to break into the field and get a running start on their careers.

 Search Jobs to find out about the cyber security analyst job roles we currently have available.